-- The HVDC System shall be capable of finding stable operation points with a minimum change in Active Power flow and voltage level, during and after any planned or unplanned change in the HVDC System or AC System to which it is connected.
-The Company shall specify the changes in the System conditions for which the HVDC Systems shall remain in stable operation. - The HVDC System owner shall ensure that the tripping or disconnection of an HVDC Converter Station, as part of any multi-terminal or embedded HVDC System, does not result in transients at the Grid Entry Point or User System Entry Point beyond the limit specified by The Company in co-ordination with the Relevant Transmission Licensee. - The HVDC System shall withstand transient faults on HVAC lines in the network adjacent or close to the HVDC System, and shall not cause any of the equipment in the HVDC System to disconnect from the network due to autoreclosure of lines in the System. - ECC.6.3.15.11.4 The HVDC System Owner shall provide information to The Company on the resilience of the HVDC System to AC System disturbances. - ECC.6.3.16 FAST FAULT CURRENT INJECTION - ECC.6.3.16.1 General Fast Fault Current injection, principles and concepts applicable to Type B, Type C and Type D Power Park Modules and HVDC Equipment - ECC.6.3.16.1.1 Each Type B, Type C and Type D Power Park Module or HVDC Equipment shall be required to satisfy the following requirements. - ECC.6.3.16.1.2 For any balanced or unbalanced fault which results in the phase voltage on one or more phases falling outside the limits specified in ECC.6.1.2 at the Grid Entry Point or User System Entry Point, each Type B, Type C and Type D Power Park Module or HVDC Equipment shall, unless otherwise agreed with The Company, be required to inject a reactive current above the shaded area shown in Figure ECC.16.3.16(a) and Figure 16.3.16(b).
-For the purposes of this requirement, the maximum rated current is taken to be the maximum current each Power Park Module (or constituent Power Park Unit) or HVDC Converter is capable of supplying when operating at rated Active Power and rated Reactive Power (as required under ECC.6.3.2) at a nominal voltage of 1.0pu.
-For example, in the case of a 100MW Power Park Module the Rated Active Power would be taken as 100MW and the rated Reactive Power would be taken as 32.8MVArs (ie Rated MW output operating at 0.95 Power Factor lead or 0.95 Power Factor lag as required under ECC.6.3.2.4).
-For the avoidance of doubt, where the phase voltage at the Grid Entry Point or User System Entry Point is not zero, the reactive current injected shall be in proportion to the retained voltage at the Grid Entry Point or User System Entry Point but shall still be required to remain above the shaded area in Figure 16.3.16(a) and Figure 16.3.16(b).
+The HVDC System shall be capable of finding stable operation points with a minimum change in Active Power flow and voltage level, during and after any planned or unplanned change in the HVDC System or AC System to which it is connected.
+The Company shall specify the changes in the System conditions for which the HVDC Systems shall remain in stable operation.

+- The HVDC System owner shall ensure that the tripping or disconnection of an HVDC Converter Station, as part of any multi-terminal or embedded HVDC System, does not result in transients at the Grid Entry Point or User System Entry Point beyond the limit specified by The Company in co-ordination with the Relevant Transmission Licensee. - The HVDC System shall withstand transient faults on HVAC lines in the network adjacent or close to the HVDC System, and shall not cause any of the equipment in the HVDC System to disconnect from the network due to autoreclosure of lines in the System. - ECC.6.3.15.11.4 The HVDC System Owner shall provide information to The Company on the resilience of the HVDC System to AC System disturbances. - ECC.6.3.16 FAST FAULT CURRENT INJECTION - ECC.6.3.16.1 General Fast Fault Current injection, principles and concepts applicable to Type B, Type C and Type D Power Park Modules and HVDC Equipment - In addition to the requirements of ECC.6.1.4, ECC.6.3.2, ECC.6.3.8 and ECC.A.7, each Type B, Type C and Type D Power Park Module or each Power Park Unit within a Type B, Type C and Type D Power Park Module or HVDC Equipment shall be required to satisfy the following requirements.
+For the purposes of this requirement, current and voltage are assumed to be positive phase sequence values. - For any balanced fault which results in the positive phase sequence voltage falling below the voltage levels specified in ECC.6.1.4 at the Grid Entry Point or User System Entry Point (if Embedded), each Type B, Type C and Type D Power Park Module or each Power Park Unit within a Type B, Type C and Type D Power Park Module or HVDC Equipment shall, as a minimum (unless an alternative type registered solution has otherwise been agreed with The Company), be required to inject a reactive current above the heavy black line shown in Figure ECC.16.3.16(a)

-Figure ECC.16.3.16(a)
+Figure ECC.6.3.16(a)